I do hope you read that in an evil, ominous voice as I had intended. It makes it sound much more interesting than it actually is.

 I am occasionally asked if I am sponsored by Lie-Nielsen, Veritas and Benchcrafted; mainly because of my big beautiful workbench that's often littered with these tools.
 While I would love this to be true, unfortunately it isn't.

 As for Lie-Nielsen vs. Veritas, I couldn't tie myself to either of them.
 Simply because I prefer using Lie-Nielsen bench planes over Veritas Bench planes.
 Although I prefer using Veritas joinery planes over Lie-Nielsen joinery planes.
+In the past, I have demonstrated on behalf of Veritas at the North of England Woodworking Show but would not hesitate to do the same for Lie-Nielsen.
+Both companies make incredible products that I have no problem with promoting.
+However I am always transparent in my recommendations and will say when I prefer using another tool.

 As for Benchcrafted.
 I'm confident my Roubo Workbench series as well as my Benchcrafted Review video has generated many sales of vice hardware.
 However I do not have any agreement with Benchcrafted or their suppliers.
 So on that note, tell them I sent you!